 Industrial-Grade Portable Diesel Air Compressors

-Last, but not least, there are also industrial diesel air compressors.
-Industrial compressors are large machines that are used for very specialized purposes and are made by industrial supply companies including Atlas Copco and Sullair.
+Last but not least, there are also industrial diesel air compressors.
+Industrial compressors are large machines that are used for very specialized purposes, tend to stay on job sites for the duration of a project, and are made by industrial supply companies, including Atlas Copco and Sullair.

-Industrial air compressors can produce very high CFM and high PSI, but also come with an equally high price tag, and generally come in tow-behind or utility-mounted models.
+Industrial air compressors can produce very high CFM and high PSI but have an equally high price tag.
+They generally come in tow-behind or utility-mounted models.
 If you’re not sure whether you need an industrial-grade air compressor for your work, you probably don’t.

 Industrial Diesel Air Compressor Overview

 - Up to 1,800 CFM @ 500 PSI

 - Rotary screw or centrifugal air end

 Industrial diesel air compressors are designed for applications that require high CFM, with options over 1,800 CFM available.
 These air compressors are used to power large pneumatic tools and equipment or multiple large tools at a time.

 Industrial diesel air compressors tend to come in tow-behind or utility-mounted models, allowing the air compressors to be moved by either a truck, forklift, or crane.

 Most diesel industrial air compressors use rotary screw designs, although there are some rare exceptions.
 Because industrial applications are so varied and unique, the best way to find the right industrial-grade diesel air compressor for your work is to talk directly with the major manufacturers or with a trusted industrial equipment supplier.